ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 ### Kubernetes introduces overhead

-Although Kubernetes can save your company money and make your development team more productive in the long-run, you need to make a large upfront investment when starting out.
+Although Kubernetes can save your company money and make your development team more productive in the long run, you need to make a large upfront investment when starting out.
 You will need to teach your teams how to use Kubernetes and you will need to build a dedicated team of experts to maintain and operate your Kubernetes cluster.
 Kubernetes itself doesn’t provide the best developer experience which is why there are plenty of tools that have been created to help turn Kubernetes into a platform.
 Turning Kubernetes into a platform also introduces a lot of overhead.

 ## What are the alternatives?